xrpronin17/xrpl-dev-portal/content/_snippets/post-rippled-install.md

 {% elif currentpage.md == "tutorials/manage-the-rippled-server/installation/build-run-rippled-ubuntu.md" or
         currentpage.md == "tutorials/manage-the-rippled-server/installation/build-run-rippled-macos.md" %}

-  * Use Ctrl-C to stop `rippled`, then start it again:
+  * Use Ctrl-C to stop <span class="code-snippet">rippled</span>, then start it again:

         ./rippled

 {% endif %}

-If you change the `[debug_logfile]` or `[database_path]` sections, you may need to grant ownership of the new configured path to the user you run `rippled` as.
+If you change the <span class="code-snippet">[debug_logfile]</span> or <span class="code-snippet">[database_path]</span> sections, you may need to grant ownership of the new configured path to the user you run <span class="code-snippet">rippled</span> as.

 ### Updates

-You must update `rippled` regularly to remain synced with the rest of the XRP Ledger network.
-You can subscribe to the [rippled Google Group](https://groups.google.com/forum/#!forum/ripple-server) to receive notifications of new `rippled` releases.
+You must update <span class="code-snippet">rippled</span> regularly to remain synced with the rest of the XRP Ledger network.
+You can subscribe to the [rippled Google Group](https://groups.google.com/forum/#!forum/ripple-server) to receive notifications of new <span class="code-snippet">rippled</span> releases.

-The `rippled` package includes a script you can use to [enable automatic updates on Linux](update-rippled-automatically-on-linux.html).
+The <span class="code-snippet">rippled</span> package includes a script you can use to [enable automatic updates on Linux](update-rippled-automatically-on-linux.html).
 On other platforms, you must update manually.